Amazon S3 Connection

 -

-Bucket name: The name of the Amazon S3 bucket you want to use.
+Bucket name: The name of the Amazon S3 bucket.

 -

-Region: The region to which the bucket belongs.
+Region: The region where the bucket is hosted.

 -